 Seedlings are available from private commercial nurseries and from the nursery operated by the State of Washington.
 Seedlings should be ordered 8-12 months prior to the anticipated planting date.
-Typically, orders are placed in the late winter or early spring of the preceding year so that they are ready for the typical January to March planting period.
+Orders should be placed in the late winter or early spring of the preceding year so that they are ready for the January to March planting period.